ccloquet/USB-buffer/README.md

 # USB-buffer
-A buffer between an unreliable USB key and your computer.
+A buffer between an unreliable USB key and your computer (to download files from the key to the PC)

 Does this make sense?